This article will explain how to troubleshoot speed issues for an NBN™ Satellite service.

 Select one of the links below to jump to a query:

-The nbn™ plan speeds are theoretical maximum speeds, not guaranteed.
-There are several factors that can affect your nbn™ speed, which are explained in more detail here.
+The maximum NBN™ plan speeds are not guaranteed.
+That's why we advertise speeds as a range.
+There are several factors that can affect your NBN™ speed, which are explained in more detail here.
 They can include:

 |Weak WiFi signal||To rule out a weak WiFi signal, you should test your speed on a computer connected to your Satellite Connection Box with an Ethernet cable.|